In this article

 - A managed browser extension in Chrome or Edge.
 Other Windows-compatible browsers may load the extension but provide limited visibility

-If the extension is blocked or not installed, website details will not populate, but other CyberSight data will.
+If the extension is blocked or not installed, website and category details will not populate, but other CyberSight data will.

 Common symptoms: